Mixa26/Dictio/README.md

 An android app made as a dictionary for learning languages.

 # The idea behind the app
-Since I'm studying Italian I have a small dictionary in which I write new<br>
+Since I'm studying Italian, I have a small dictionary in which I write new<br>
-words I'm supposed to learn, so I thought it would be useful if I had a<br>
+words that I'm supposed to learn, so I thought it would be useful if I had a<br>
-phone app on which I could translate the words and add them to the dictionary<br>
+phone app on which I could translate them, and add them to the dictionary<br>
 right away.
 Boom Dictio was invented.
 As the name suggests it's a shorter<br>
 version of the word Dictionary.<br>
 <hr>